 Via Sepulcral Romana

-Looming over the eastern side of La Rambla, Palau Moja is a rare example of a more pure neoclassical pile.
-Its clean, classical lines...
+Looming over the eastern side of La Rambla, Palau Moja is a neoclassical building dating from the second half of the 18th century.
+Its...

 Església de Betlem